NCAA Division I: New rules since July 1, 2025

 † = While Track & Field (indoor) and Track & Field (outdoor) are considered to be two distinct sports, the new NCAA scholarship rules lists only Track & Field with roster limits of 45 for men and 45 for women.
-The old rules had one scholarship limit for Track & Field and Cross Country combined; 12.6 for meen and 18 for women.
+The old rules had one scholarship limit for Track & Field and Cross Country combined; 12.6 for men and 18 for women.

 Rules for multi-sport athletes

 The NCAA also has rules specifying the sport in which multi-sport athletes are to be counted, with the basic rules being: